DimaSce/LeumiTask2/README.md

 ## Provisioning
-- Provision Lambda function and Upload artifact to S3 with Terraform
+before you need zip file with application in folder and after run this command
-  - `terraform apply -f lmabda_s3/main.tf -auto-approve`
+  - `terraform init`
-- Connection API gateway and Lambda with Terraform
-  - `terraform apply -f api_gateway/main.tf -auto-approve`
+  - `terraform apply  -auto-approve`